exiledgamesstudio/PolygonPilgrimageOldBR_Tutorial_serie/README.md

 ---
 # changelog below (from bottom to top) :
 ---
-- version : 0.6 (currently in repository)
+- version : 0.7 (currently in repository)
+---
+- part 7 zone shrinking change, see last part 7 commit for changes.
 ---
 - part 6 (tactical marker) added + cursor.
 ---